 • Open the .SAJ folder.

-• ibdata1 (Copie de Joe conflit 2012-09-27) ibdata1 (joe’s conflicted copy 2013-01-09)
+• ibdata1 (Copie de Joe conflict 2012-09-27) ibdata1 (joe’s conflicted copy 2013-01-09)

-• accounts (1).frm, simplygroupmembership (2).frm, tbgtah01-1.frm or tbgtah01-2.frm;
+• accounts (1).frm, simplygroupmembership (2).frm, tbgtah01-1.frm, or tbgtah01-2.frm;

 • Just verify that there are no extra files or folders in the MySQL folder